Connor56/bare-bones/README.md

 # bare-bones

-The bare-bones Chrome Extension set up.
-This is a solid, simple foundation from which to learn, and on which to build.
+The bare-bones Chrome Extension set-up.
+A solid, simple foundation to build and learn from.

 # Features